SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     },
     ```

-1. In the "compounds" section of the same file, rename the "Debug (Edge)" compound to "Launch App Debug (Edge)", and rename the "Debug (Chrome)" compound to "Launch App Debug (Chrome)".
+1. In the "compounds" section of the same file, rename the "Debug in Teams (Edge)" compound to "Launch App Debug (Edge)", and rename the "Debug in Teams (Chrome)" compound to "Launch App Debug (Chrome)".

 1. Verify that you can sideload the add-in capability of the Teams app to Outlook with the following steps: